scalar-labs/scalardb/docs/getting-started.md

 ## Build & install

-The current version of Scalar DB v1 uses [Casssandra]() as an underlining storage implementation, so please take a look at [the document]() for how to set up Cassandra.
+The current version of Scalar DB v1 uses [Casssandra](http://cassandra.apache.org/) as an underlining storage implementation, so please take a look at [the document](http://cassandra.apache.org/download/) for how to set up Cassandra.
-From here, we assume Cassandra is properly installed in your local environment.
+From here, we assume Cassandra 3.11.x (the current stable version as of writing) is properly installed in your local environment.

 For building Scalar DB, what you need to do to is pretty simple as follows.